shawnbarton/obscurity-network-mirror-config/README.md

 # Basic Mirror Configuration

-This document serves as a guide to configure a basic nginx HTTP(S) mirror (for https://obscurity.network/).
+This document serves as a guide to configure a basic nginx HTTP(S) file mirror, for example, https://obscurity.network/).
 Basics such as securing the server and networking are out of scope.

 Base OS: Ubuntu 20.4.2
 Additional domain name configuration: Ensure the (sub-)domain has a CAA Record.